“And he called his ten servants, and delivered them ten pounds, and said unto them, Occupy till I come.” (Luke 19:13 KJV)

 However, on His way to Jerusalem, the Lord Jesus corrected this wrong notion about the Messiah establishing His physical Kingdom on earth at His first coming by giving a parable about a certain nobleman who went into a far country to receive for himself a kingdom and then returns (Luke 19:11-27).

 But before the nobleman left, he called his ten servants, delivered them ten pounds, and said to them, “Occupy till I come.”
 But his citizens hated him and sent a message after him, saying, “We will not have this man to reign over us.”

-When this nobleman returned, having received the kingdom, he commanded His servants to whom he had given the money to be called to him that he might know what they had gained by trading.
-Sadly, one of the servants did nothing with the money he had received, but kept it away in a napkin.
+When this nobleman returned, having received the kingdom, he commanded His servants to whom he had given the money to be called so that he might know what they had gained by trading.
+Sadly, one of the servants did nothing with the money he had received but kept it away in a napkin.